How we are beating blood cancer - Impact Day

 Back then, a leukaemia diagnosis was effectively a death sentence.
 Doctors knew next to nothing about blood cancer or how to treat it, and support for patients and their loved ones was notable mostly by its absence.

 Fast forward 55 years to 2015 and we now see blood cancers almost as individual to each patient.
 Treatments - whilst still harsher than we'd like - are more personalised and many wonder drugs allow patients to get on with their lives.
 Health professionals, charities and patient groups are now there to support people with blood cancer thoughout the day, and sometimes night too.

 We have even bigger ambitions for the future.
 We want to get to a place where 100% survival is a reality, where we've discovered ways to prevent blood cancer, and people affected can live their lives to the full.

-At Impact Day on 26 April researchers, doctors, nurses, patients, staff members and families affected by blood cancer came together to discuss the progress that's been made, share experiences and find out more about the ways in which we're going to beat blood cancer.
+Join us on 11 April to discuss the progress that's been made, share experiences and find out more about the ways in which we're going to beat blood cancer.

 Impact Day blogs

-Read blogs by some of this year's attendees to find out more about Impact Day 2014:
+Read blogs by some of last year's attendees to find out more about Impact Day 2014: